innatur3/puls/README.md

-# I creade this site too lern how to use PHP and JavaScripts skripts
+I created this site too lern how to use PHP and JavaScript scripts

 # Technologies Used:
 * HTML